 GEORGE

 Joe has forgotten where he lives.
-That’s all.
+It happens.

 DEVIL